durgadas311/cpnet-z80/README.md

 ## Setup
-Here is the setup requirments for building a release package, see also SETUP.
+Here is the setup requirments for building a release package

 To setup the build environment: